-I am a creative professional with 15+ years of experience in film and video production, leading teams, providing technical solutions, resolving creative issues, and producing best-in-class content for production companies, digital media agencies, and globally acclaimed brands such as Showtime, Amazon, Verizon, and Condé Nast.
-I am an excellent communicator, problem solver, and detail-oriented self-starter with a proven track record of success in all facets of production.
-I value growth, teamwork, and communication.
+I’m Cody Duckworth, a creative professional with 15+ years of experience in film and video production, leading teams, providing technical solutions, resolving creative issues, and delivering best-in-class content for production companies, digital media agencies, and globally acclaimed brands such as Showtime, Amazon, Verizon, and Condé Nast.

 Experience Level